bic-berkeley/psych-214-fall-2016/logistics.rst

 Office hours
 ************

-Office hours are in 210Q Barker Hall.
+Office hours are in 10 Giannini Hall on Fridays from 10 am to 11.30.

-If you can't get into the 210 area, then email one or both of your instructors to let you in.

-Day / time TBA.